sborto86/project-IV-sentiment-analysis-api/README.md

 1) There is a slightly higher compound sentiment score in the news about Labour Party leaders.

-2) Lower sentiment scores would be expected for the parties in the oposition.
+2) Lower sentiment scores would be expected for the parties in the opposition.
 However, the contrary was observed in that case.

 ### King Charles III vs Queen Elisabeth II